Recital Information, Policies, and Forms

 - A recital involving a large or complicated set-up may be allowed extra time on the day of the performance.
 Contact Jennifer Desloover (email@example.com) at least a week in advance of recital to see if extra set-up time may added to the schedule.

-- Review the Venue Calendars site or visit the Main Office for assistance before submitting a Scheduling Request form after receiving confirmation for recital date, time, and location but no more than 14 days in advance of recital date.
+- Review the Venue Calendars site or visit the Main Office for assistance before submitting a room request via the WebCheckout Patron Portal after you receive confirmation for recital date, time, and location but no more than 14 days in advance of recital date.

 Graduate students only: schedule rehearsal times after you have passed your pre-recital hearing.